 Postell created her site, Naturally Fashionable, in 2010 to help women of all sizes curate their personal style with confidence.

 Today, her site receives close to 20,000 page views per month, and she’s developed partnerships with lifestyle powerhouses like Avon, Gwynnie Bee, Macy’s, Forever 21, PopSugar and Pantene.
 But brand sponsors aren’t the only relationships Postell has been forging.
 In 2014, she launched Blog With Kim, a teaching platform where she writes articles and hosts live webinars showing new bloggers how to develop their own personal brand and how to find their voice using social media.

-Between Naturally Fashionable and Blog With Kim, Postell has fostered a community where aspiring and experienced bloggers, social media influencers and businesswomen can network and create business opportunities for themselves.
+Postell has fostered a community where aspiring and experienced bloggers, social media influencers and businesswomen can network and create business opportunities for themselves.

-Here's how Postell teaches her audience how to turn blog posts into paychecks.
+Here, in her own words, is how Postell teaches her audience how to turn blog posts into paychecks.

 Blogging started off as a hobby.
 Back when I was a new blogger, I had no clue what I was doing.
 Since I saw it as just a hobby, I wasn’t exactly trying to learn how to be a better blogger, but just learning the ropes as I went.
-I wasn’t looking for classes—I didn’t even know they existed.
+I wasn’t looking for classes — I didn’t even know they existed.

 About two years ago, I started educating myself on the business of blogging.
 I was already spending so much time doing something that I loved, and I figured it was time to explore monetizing strategies.
 My plan was to put my earnings back into the blog if needed.

 After consuming as much information as I could on the subject, I was amazed at all the things I didn’t know.
 After a while, I began to think: ‘I’m actually trained to teach people, and I do that in the classroom all the time.’